Festivals & Events

 More than just hot-air balloons

-The event all happens along the Kasegawa River just outside Saga City.
+The event all happens near the banks of the Kase River just outside Saga City.
 In addition to the amazing sights in the sky, there are rows of food vendors and a massive tent filled with local crafts and other various cultural promotions.